 If you’ve been struggling with colic, try not to worry – remember this is normal and will settle down eventually.

 It’s not just their body that’s growing, your baby's brain also grows two inches in the first three months.
 Since your baby is likely more alert for more of the day now, this is ample time for learning.

-Talk and sing to your baby when they’re awake, they may respond by cooing or simply becoming quieter as they listen to your voice.
-With their eyes now able to focus more (they should be able to focus about 60cm ahead of them now, as oppose to the 25cm a few weeks ago) and as their memory begins to improve, show them more complex patterns and pictures.
+Talk and sing to your baby when they’re awake, they may respond by cooing, gurgling or simply becoming quieter as they listen to your voice.
+With their eyes now able to focus more (they should be able to focus about 60cm ahead of them now, as opposed to the 25cm a few weeks ago) and as their memory begins to improve, show them more complex patterns and pictures.

 You may even want to improve their other senses by encouraging them to feel different textures.
 Since they’ve started reaching out and their hands are likely always open, it’s a good time to play with different styles of toys – both hard and soft, and move them from side to side in front of their face to encourage better focus.